austinben/ECE470/README.md

 David Bishop - V00884250

-first, set up an enable your virtual environment and ensure all related librarys and tools are installed
+first, set up an enable your virtual environment and ensure all related libraries and tools are installed

-to run model with trained weights: `python3 model.py` to start a new model: `python3 model.py new` to fit a model with trained weights: `python3 model.py fit` to display intermediate activations: `python3 model.py display`
+to run model with trained weights: `python3 model.py` to start a new model: `python3 model.py new` to display intermediate activations: `python3 model.py display` to display intermediate activations and training/validation graphs: `python3 model.py new display`